salamander2/Library-demo/docs/DataOrg.md

 * cost  <-- Stored in cents.
 Cannot be null.
 Required.
 The above 4 things will be "unsigned int"
 * status (link to status list: in, out, lost, discard, repairs, ...) <-- This is a foreign key.
 It cannot be null.
 Default is IN
+* ckoDate (date).
+Date that the book was last checked out.
+* dueDate (date).
+Date that book is due (if status = out or lost or CR).
+* prevPatron (link).
+This is the previous patron who had the book out.
 * media (link to meia list: book, DVD, audiobook, ..) (?) _ X No, we do not want this field.
 We can add it later._
 * language _X No we do not want this field. _
 * "createDate"(time stamp when record is created)